-Historically the problem for Pep Guardiola sides in Europe is the high line he runs, so if the press goes wrong, their team could be vulnerable to balls from the back – as Bayern played against Real Madrid and for City against Barcelona in 2014 and Monaco against Monaco.
+Historically the problem for Pep Guardiola sides in Europe is the high line he runs, so if the press goes wrong, their teams may be vulnerable to balls from the back – as Bayern played against Real Madrid and for City against Barcelona in 2014 and Monaco against Monaco.
 2015, Liverpool 2018 and Lyon last year.
 It was a problem for City locally last season – especially in the title-winning Chelsea loss to Norwich, Wolves, Manchester United and Liverpool – and even earlier in this campaign, Tottenham against Leicester 5-2 at home and vice versa.
 Guardiola's big success in December was to adjust the balance of the press to tackle a potential vulnerability that was inevitable with his approach, but that's how he brought United City out and, most importantly, made Chelsea in Timo's FA Cup semi-finals.
 Werner's escapades were a permanent source of threat.
 Werner was also a threat in Chelsea's league win over City, but the lessons of this match were probably less relevant as it was a heavily weakened City pick.

-Chelsea's opponents are blocked
+Blocking Chelsea's opponents

-The fake nine of the city
+fake nine of the city